Carreau/ipython-wiki/Dev:-boot2docker.md

 ## Run Docker Container

 Run a container using the new image.
-We mount the entire `ipython` source tree on the host into the container at `/srv/ipython`.
-As a result, any changes we make to the source on the host are immediately reflected in the container.
+We mount the entire `ipython` source tree on the host into the container at `/srv/ipython` to enable changes we make to the source on the host immediately reflected in the container.

 ```
 # change to the root of the git clone